Nike Dunk vs Air Force 1

 From a design perspective, it's not surprising to find numerous similarities between the Air Force 1 and the Nike Dunk, considering that both models were introduced during a golden era of basketball, around the same time.

-The main distinguishing factor between these two sneakers lies in the Air Force 1's utilisation of Nike's Air technology within its midsoles, a feature notably absent in the case of the Dunks.
+The main distinguishing factor between these two sneakers lies in the Air Force 1's utilization of Nike's Air technology within its midsoles, a feature notably absent in the case of the Dunks.

 Nike Air technology original drawings and designs.